 What Is Trichotillomania?

 Trichotillomania is an impulse control disorder that leads to patients pulling out their hair (1).
 It may lie on the obsessive-compulsive spectrum, also encompassing obsessive-compulsive disorder (OCD), nail-biting, and skin picking (dermatillomania).
 People with this disorder have an intense urge to pull their hair out.
 They experience a sense of built-up tension that only pulling hair out can relieve.
-Over a period, trichotillomania causes hair fall and damages the hair follicles.
+Over a period, trichotillomania damages the hair follicles.

 Patients develop bald patches, which often cause low self-esteem and a feeling of shame.
 Trichotillomania is also associated with depression and anxiety (2).
 Hair regrowth can elevate the self-esteem of such individuals and help them feel more confident.